 It’s Deer Season All Year on the Roads

 No matter what time of year, deer-related crashes happen in the thousands or tens of thousands.
+Whether you’re in a city like Adrian, Michigan or out on a beautiful country road.
 According to Michigan driving statistics, which counts any incident caused by a deer (whether or not the deer was struck) to be a deer-related crash, over 53,400 accidents were attributed to them!

 The breakdown by quarter is a good reminder that deer are ever-present around our roads, and safety for you and them requires attentive driving: